 Sidita Kushi.
 “Ancient Discontent between Serbs and Albanians: Why Real and Imagined Stories Matter Today,” TransConflict, November 2014.

 Sidita Kushi.
 “Iran: The Next Big Transatlantic Crisis,” Atlantic Community, July 2013.

 Sidita Kushi.
 “NATO Burden-Sharing in the 21st Century: Divisions of Labor and Global Missions,” Atlantic Community, June 2013.

 Sidita Kushi.
 “The Transatlantic Alliance: Challenges of Identity Polarization and Politics of Power,” Atlantic Community, May 2013.

 “Reviving the Russian Empire: A Rationalist Model of State Intervention,” November 2014.
-Presented at Northeastern Political Science Association, with Michael Becker, Matthew Cohen, & Ian McManus.
+Presented at Northeastern Political Science Association, Boston, MA – with Michael Becker, Matthew Cohen, & Ian McManus.

 “Effects of Cigarette Excise Tax on State Smoking Rates and Healthcare Cost,” January 2014.
-Presented at Southern Political Science Association.
+Presented at Southern Political Science Association, New Orleans, LA.

 “Divergent Perspectives on the Kosovo Crisis through a Realist Lens,” November 2013.
-Presented at Northeastern Political Science Association.
+Presented at Northeastern Political Science Association, Philadelphia, PA.

-Research Interests: International Political Economy; Economic Development in Europe; Humanitarian Military Interventions; the Balkan region
+Research Interests: International Political Economy; Economic Development in Eastern Europe; Humanitarian Military Interventions; the Balkans; Financial Crisis and Gender

 BA, Economics & International Studies, St. John Fisher College